Skimmeroni/Appunti/AI4ST/Statistica4AI/Descriptive Statistics/Introduction/Introduction.typ

 	  or "greater" or "higher" than another.
 ]

-The most immediate representation of the variables in a sample is to tabulate them, constructing a table that lists, for each object in the sample, which is the value of each variable.
+The most straightforward way to organize the collected observations is to arrange them into a table, with each row representing the observation for a single element and each column representing one of the variables.
+The $i,j$-th entry of this table represents the observation of the $j$-th variable of the $i$-th individual.

 This tabulated structure, the starting point for any statistical enquiry, is also referred to as a *dataset*.
+A *univariate* data set consists of a (tabulated) collection of observations on a single variable of a sample or population.
+If the variables are two, the dataset is *bivariate*.
+If the variables are three or more, the dataset is *multivariate*.

 #figure(
 	caption: [Small portion of the known `Iris`